2018ik/2018ik.github.io/_wiki/trinity.markdown

 ### Oneness

 The three of the Trinity are plainly One and the same in their nature and being, inseparable yet distinct.
+This is based on the oneness of the divine essence (Greek: *ousia*) in the Godhead.
 Verses in the Old Testament explicitly indicate that there is one God (Isa.
 45:5; Psa.
 86:10).

 Furthermore, the hypostases of the Trinity are identified with each other.
 Isaiah 9:6 identifies the Son with the Father, and John 10:30 says the Son and Father are One.
 2 Corinthians 3:17 identifies the Son with the Spirit.
 Acts 8:16 identifies the Lord Jesus with the entire Triune God when cross referenced with Matthew 28:19.